encode/starlette/docs/websockets.md

 Starlette includes a `WebSocket` class that fulfils a similar role to the HTTP request, but that allows sending and receiving data on a websocket.

+**Note:** Starlette doesn't implement the websocket protocol, this must be handled by your ASGI web server.
+For example, uvicorn will need either the `wsproto` or `websockets` PyPI package installed.

 ### WebSocket

 Signature: `WebSocket(scope, receive=None, send=None)`